 End of season price reductions make this a bargain, especially as it's basically unchanged for 2019.

 The Vitus Venon carbon fibre frame builds into endurance bikes that are really comfortable companions for getting the miles in.
 With a full-carbon fork, through-axles and disc brakes it's a bang-up-to-date endurance bike and if you want to go fatter than the stock Continental UltraSport II 28mm tyres, there's room for 30mm rubber.
+With plenty of upgrade potential, it's an absolute steal at this price and Chain Reaction still has a decent range of sizes.

 Cross, Gravel, Road, that's what the CGR initials stand for on Ribble's latest all-rounder.
 A disc brake-equipped, mudguard-shod 'do a bit of everything' machine that makes a lot of sense for the rider who doesn't always want to stick to the tarmac.
 Thankfully, this jack of all trades is no master of none.